Gravitational lensing and deflection angles of generalised Ellis-Bronnikov wormhole embedded in a warped braneworld background: Null-Trajectories

 Further, using Eqs. (\ref{eq:null-trajectory2}), we arrive at,

 which is the key equation to compute deflection angle.
-Note that, for a point of return to exist, the impact parameter must be greater than $b_0$ (otherwise we have passing or trapped trajectories \cite{Sharma:2022tiv}).
-Thus, choosing $h/k$ is same as choosing the point of return (for a geometry with given $b_0$ and $m$).
+Note that, for a point of return to exist, the impact parameter $b$ must be greater than $b_0$ (otherwise we have `passing' or `trapped' trajectories \cite{Sharma:2022tiv}).
+Thus, choosing any particular $h/k$ is same as choosing the point of return (for a geometry with given $b_0$ and $m$).
 This also tells us that the radial geodesics with angular momentum $h<b_0k$ will always pass through the neck.
-We shall return to this equation with it's solution in Sec. \ref{sec:def}.
+Note that, in principle one can determine the wormhole parameters from characteristic quasi-normal modes \cite{DuttaRoy:2019hij,Mitra:2023yjf}.
+We shall return to this equation with it's solution for the deviation angle, in Sec. \ref{sec:def}.
+Below we discuss the 5D scenario and effects of the warping factor.